ggxchain/documentation/src/sydney-testnet/validator-guides/how-to-setup-a-validator-node.md

 #### Protocol Upgrade

-GGXChain offers the convenience of seamless upgrades without any downtime for validators.
-While detailed coverage of this feature is not within the scope of this particular discussion, you can find comprehensive information on this topic in our documentation portal.
+GGXChain provides seamless upgrades with no downtime for validators.
+We will add detailed coverage of this feature to our documentation portal when it becomes relevant.

 **Have fun !
 And if you think we can improve this documentation feel free to collaborate, [talk to us](https://discord.gg/ggx).**